General Education Requirements are listed in the Stanford Bulletin.

 International students whose native language is not English may contact the Language Center to inquire about an exemption from the language requirement.
 Note that, for the purposes of the language requirement, a "native speaker" is someone who has completed 10 or more years of schooling (all subjects) in a language other than English.
 Verification may be requested.

-*Note: While the Language Center generally does not accept online coursework to fulfill the undergraduate language requirement, during the COVID-19 crisis (until further notice), online language courses taken outside Stanford may fulfill the university language requirement, if they meet the following criteria (online Stanford language courses are already designed to meet this criteria):
+*Note: While the Language Center generally does not accept online coursework to fulfill the undergraduate language requirement, during the COVID-19 pandemic (until further notice), online language courses taken outside Stanford may fulfill the university language requirement, if they meet the following criteria (online Stanford language courses are already designed to meet this criteria):

 - Must be given by a fully accredited institution of higher education